 The Trust spent a significant proportion - 85% of its capital budget on the Midland Metropolitan University Hospital (MMUH); the spend of £158.545m was funded by PDC contributions.
-The Trust also spent £10.977m on upgrading the Trust's residual Estate, including ensuring compliance with statutory standards.
+The Trust spent £12.70m on upgrading the Trust's residual Estate, including ensuring compliance with statutory standards.